Cwei0/ecommerce/README.md

 # E-commerce store
 An ecommerce app that is built using only django.
-This projects covers the basis of developing with up until deploying on Amazon aws.
+This projects covers the basis of developing with python django up until deploying on Amazon aws.

 ## Installation
 For the packages and libraries that will be used just the requirements file above.